MosesSupposes/RFI-Contracting-Business-Assets/drafts/Draft_01__Capability_Statement.md

 - **541715** – Research and Development in the Physical, Engineering, and Life Sciences (except Nanotechnology and Biotechnology)

 #### Our Team

-**Kenya Turner** - _Product Manager_,

-Kenya leads our team with a rich background in robotics and extensive project management experience within the engineering sector of government contracts.
-K's expertise ensures that we maintain high standards in managing complex projects and navigating the intricacies of government contract work, driving successful outcomes in technical and operational domains.
+**Sean McEnany** - _Lead Network Engineer_
+Sean brings over 12 years of expertise in network infrastructure design, optimization, and cybersecurity.
+He is proficient in designing and maintaining high-performance networks, ensuring secure and reliable operations.
+Sean’s leadership and technical skills are instrumental in delivering scalable IT solutions tailored to government contracting needs.

-**Joshua Robbins** - _Senior Software Engineer_,
+**Joshua Robbins** - _Senior Software Developer_

-Josh is a seasoned Senior Software Engineer with specialization in DevOps and backend development.
-Proficient in React, TypeScript, and Node.js, J excels in crafting scalable, secure applications and efficient deployment pipelines.
-J’s expertise in integrating robust backend services and managing DevOps workflows is integral to our team's ability to deliver high-performance software solutions.
+Joshua specializes in full-stack development and backend solutions, with proficiency in Java, React, and API design.
+His expertise in creating secure, scalable applications and implementing Agile development practices enables our team to deliver reliable software solutions.

-**Amir** - _Security & Network Engineer_,
+**Aamir Z. Cooper** - _Security & Network Engineer_

-Amir brings a deep understanding of security and network engineering, ensuring our systems are fortified against threats and vulnerabilities.
-With a focus on implementing best practices for network security and data protection, Am’s role is crucial in safeguarding our applications and infrastructure from potential risks.
+Aamir has extensive experience in cybersecurity and network management, including vulnerability assessments and Risk Management Framework (RMF) compliance.
+His work ensures the security and integrity of our systems, safeguarding critical infrastructure against threats.

-**Moses Samuel** - _Fullstack Developer & UX Designer_,
+**Moses A. Samuel** - _Fullstack Developer & UX Designer_

-Moses is a Fullstack Developer with a strong focus on JavaScript frontends and proficiency in React, TypeScript, and Node.js.
-M’s comprehensive skills in both frontend and backend development enable the creation of seamless, high-quality applications.
-M’s ability to bridge the gap between user interface design and backend functionality ensures that our solutions are both user-friendly and technically sound.
+Moses is a skilled Fullstack Developer with a strong focus on frontend technologies like React and TypeScript, complemented by backend capabilities in Java and Python.
+His ability to design seamless, user-friendly applications ensures our solutions meet both technical and user experience standards.

-**Aaron Robbins** - _Logistics Manager_,
+**Aaron Robbins** - _Logistics & Procurement Manager_

-Aaron is a seasoned Logistics Manager with a proven track record in efficiently coordinating resources, timelines, and operations for complex projects.
-His expertise in logistics management ensures that our projects run smoothly and meet all deadlines, while optimizing resource allocation.
-Aaron oversees the coordination of resources with clients and business entities, as well as handling parts ordering, scheduling, and other administrative tasks.
-His strategic planning and meticulous attention to detail are crucial in facilitating seamless project execution and delivery, enabling our team to focus on delivering high-quality solutions to our clients.
+Aaron excels in resource coordination, supply chain management, and logistics planning.
+With a background in optimizing operations and maintaining efficient workflows, he ensures projects run smoothly, meeting deadlines and budgetary constraints.

-**Isla Pearl Rowse** - _UI Designer, Technical Writer & Content Specialist_,
+**Isla Rowse** - _UI Designer & Content Specialist_

-Isla combines her expertise in UI design, content strategy, content writing, and technical writing to create compelling and user-friendly digital experiences.
-She excels in crafting intuitive interfaces and developing clear, engaging content that enhances user engagement and understanding.
-Her multifaceted skills ensure that our projects are visually appealing, well-structured, and effectively communicated to our audience.
+Isla combines her skills in UI design and technical writing to create intuitive, visually appealing interfaces and clear, engaging content.
+Her attention to detail and creative approach enhance user experiences, ensuring project success in communication and presentation.

 #### Technical Skills Overview:

 - _Robotics Engineering_: Experience and capabilities in robotics.
 - _DevOps and Backend Development_: Proficiency in building and maintaining backend systems.
 - _Security and Network Engineering_: Skills in securing and managing networks.
-- _Fullstack Web Development_: Expertise in JavaScript frontends with React, TypeScript, and Node.js.
+- _Fullstack Web Development_: Expertise in JavaScript frontends with React, Angular, and Node.js.
--

 #### Technology Stack (Overview):

 - Docker: Containerization for development and deployment.
 - GCP (Google Cloud Platform): Cloud services and infrastructure.
-- React, TypeScript, Node.js: Modern full stack web development technologies.
+- React, Angular, Node.js: Modern full stack web development technologies.
 - Figma: A collaborative design tool used for wireframing, creating user stories, and managing design tokens.
 Figma enables seamless collaboration between designers, developers, and stakeholders, facilitating the creation of visually appealing and user-friendly digital experiences.

 #### Technology Stack (For Development):